vishyvishu411/Music-Generation-Using-Deep-Learning/README.md

 3. **gan.ipynb:** GAN model uses the audio files as input to generator and further evaluates the generated audio using different metrics.

 4. **Dataset Link:** https://magenta.tensorflow.org/datasets/nsynth.
 Downloaded the JSON format.

+5. **Project Report.pdf:** Project report that summarizes the results of the utilized models.